 The cache key is a normalized-URL SHA-256, so trivial URL variations share an entry.
 Useful parameters:

-token_budget— clip the response to ~N tokens server-side so it never bloats your context window.known_hash— pass a previouscontentHash; if the page is unchanged you get a delta (~0 tokens).section— fetch just one heading (progressive disclosure); pair withcached_outline.
+token_budget— clip the response to ~N tokens server-side so it never bloats your context window.known_hash— pass a previouscontentHash.
+If the page is unchanged you get a not-modified delta (~0 tokens); if it moved on you get back only the sections that changed, not the whole document.section— fetch just one heading (progressive disclosure); pair withcached_outline.

 Collective memory